asims567/Memory-Analysis/README.md

 <img width="316" height="242" alt="Memory Anova" src="https://github.com/user-attachments/assets/4bfb2292-35ba-4930-8b35-098ef3c679d8" />

 The figure above displays the distribution of memory scores across three emotional valence groups.
 The Negative group showed the highest scores (median ≈ 85), followed by the Positive group (median ≈ 73), and the Neutral group (median ≈ 65).
+For the negative group, we can see the data points are spread out, showcasing variability.
+For the neutral group, some data points are closely aligned with the median, whereas for the positive group, the variability is spread away from the median.
 A one-way ANOVA indicated that these differences were statistically significant (p = 0.0016).

 # Mean of Memory Scores Across Groups